kubeshop/botkube/README.md

 - **Bot Interface:** Bot interface takes care of authenticating and managing connections with communication mediums like Slack, Mattermost, Microsoft Teams and reads/sends messages from/to them.
 - **Executor:** Executes BotKube or kubectl command and sends back the result to the Bot interface.

-Visit www.botkube.io for Configuration, Usage and Examples.
+Visit www.botkube.io for Configuration,Usage and Examples.

 ## Licence